Scientist profiles M-R

 - Associate member, Institute of Medical Sciences, University of Toronto

-- Associate professor, department of anesthesia, University of Toronto
+- Professor, department of anesthesia, U of T

 - Reduction of pain and disability following orthopaedic surgery